 Companion planting techniques have been used by growers for generations.
 The potential for pest control and improved ecosystem health with a diverse planting fits organic principles well.
 Further, success with companion planting can significantly reduce reliance on outside inputs.
 But, the requirements for plant spacing make it difficult to scale up an operation for commercial implementation.
 This holds true even for small farms that focus on direct sales with a diverse product.
 The varying requirements of companions seem to place a ceiling on production amounts due to inordinate labor requirements.

-The purpose of this research was to attempt to find a balance between labor and companion planting benefits by introducing mechanization with proper planning and implements.
+The purpose of this research is to attempt to find a balance between labor and companion planting benefits by introducing mechanization with proper planning and implements.

 Companion planting techniques are a large part of the legacy knowledge passed down through the generations.
 Recent research is beginning to show support for the empirical knowledge.
 Sunflowers have been shown to reduce thrips problems in peppers (SARE Project Number: FSOI-140).
 Companion crops have shown statistically significant control of cucumber beetles in cucurbits (SARE Project Number: LS01-127).
 We have our own (non-scientific) research and observation that tell us bean and potatoes, brassica and allium, tomato and basil, borage, zinnia and melons are all good companions for various reasons.
 Companion plants can be another cash crop, a trap crop, or a host crop.
 Benefits can take the form of pest control through masking, repellant or attractant properties.
 Other benefits may be through beneficial chemical sharing or the ability of one crop to be a nurse crop for another.
 Some benefits may be as simple as providing a natural wind block for a crop that is more susceptible to strong winds.
 Regardless of direct companion planting benefits, a diverse and complimentary system leads to healthier growing conditions that do not require additional inputs.

-Rearranging already complex planting plans for new tools was difficult, but a worthwhile exercise.
-New plans considered companion plant benefits, rotation issues and production requirements.
-It was possible that any such plans would either negate benefits of companions or fail to result in any labor reduction or weed control benefits.
-It was important to integrate the tool(s) and the plan in stages to avoid possible crop failures due to failure to properly implement new systems.
-The farm did not wish to add reliance on a new tool that failed to provide improvement to the overall success of the operation.
+Rearranging already complex planting plans for new tools will be difficult.
+New plans must consider companion plant benefits, rotation issues and production requirements.
+It is possible that any such plans will either negate benefits of companions or fail to result in any labor reduction or weed control benefits.
+It is important to integrate the tool(s) and the plan in stages to avoid possible crop failures due to failure to properly implement new systems.
+The farm does not wish to add reliance on a new tool that does not actually result in an improvement to the overall health of the operation.